PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 singleton side constants, linear branch consumers, and an inverse terminal transpose.
 Both residual inputs are rewired through lineage-aware helpers.

+The HardSigmoid-plus-residual-Mul passthrough family is also owned by `passes/input_passthrough_layout.py`.
+Its stricter multi-user analysis handles the expanded HardSigmoid clamp, residual multiplication, optional Mean branch, axis remapping, and cases where a legacy NCHW adapter must be retained for other consumers.
+Constant-vector and graph mutations use only shared core helpers.

 ## Dependency boundaries

 Default TFLite conversion and ONNX/TFLite accuracy checking must import neither